WinterAxis/ESV-MD-Bible/The_Bible_esv/41_Mark/Mark_15.md

 And Joseph bought a linen shroud, and taking him down, wrapped him in the linen shroud and laid him in a tomb that had been cut out of the rock.
 And he rolled a stone against the entrance of the tomb.

 ###### 47
-Mary Magdalene and Mary the mother of Joses saw where he was laid. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+Mary Magdalene and Mary the mother of Joses saw where he was laid.

 ***